-Transmission are located in the North Laine, right in the heart of Brighton, and only a 5 minute walk from the sea.
-We welcome visitors to the studio and, while in town, we recommend checking out the following outlets and galleries, listed to the right.
+Transmission are based in Brighton We are located in the city centre and only a 5 minute walk from the sea.
+We welcome visitors to the studio and, while in town, we recommend you sheck out some of our favourite outlets and galleries.

 20 Regent Street

-Please email if you'd like to schedule a Skype or Appear.in call to talk about a new project or just learn more about Transmission: email@example.com
+Please email if you'd like to schedule a Skype or Whereby video call to talk about a forthcoming project or just learn more about Transmission: email@example.com

 1. Resident Records